Anna-Assistant/Anna/README.md

 Current version 1.0

 Meet Anna, The coolest chrome extension.
-All u need to do is just say "Hey" before the request and ANNA is their to do the stuff.
+All u need to do is just say "Hey" before the request and ANNA is all there to do the stuff.

 Watch Anna in action on Youtube